eujhwang/eujhwang.github.io/_pages/about.md

 I also spent some time in industry, I worked for Naver in Knowledge Base team for about a year before starting PhD program, and I worked for IBM as an application developer for a year before starting Master's program.

+See my CV!
+It sometimes has more up-to-date information than the current website :) \
 [CV](https://eujhwang.github.io/files/eunjeong_resume.pdf)

 News